Mel-Wells/The_Cataverse/README.md

 - The importance of user experience, readability, and accessibility in web design.

 ## Resources
-The majority of the resources used, besides personal pictures of the featured cats Gizmo and Gio, majority of the gifs and buttons were used from https://gifcities.org/ and https://plasticdino.neocities.org/graphics (check out their site.
-It's really cool!).
+Some personal pictures of my cats were used for this project.
+However, when it comes to the GIFs and buttons, those were obtained from both https://gifcities.org/ and https://plasticdino.neocities.org/ (check out their website; it's really cool!).

 ---

 Cataverse is a love letter to the nostalgia of early internet culture and the timeless appeal of cats.
 I hope you enjoy exploring this quirky project as much as I did building it!